 Domestic Admission Requirements - Graduate

-You will need to submit the following materials in order to apply to a graduate program at UIC:
+You will first need to submit the following in order to apply to a graduate program at UIC:

-- University issued transcripts for all undergraduate work (see FAQ)
+- University Registrar-issued transcripts for all undergraduate work (see FAQ)

-- Supplementary materials as determined by program (GRE and other test scores, personal statement, letters of recommendation, writing samples, Millers analogies, etc.).
-Please contact your department for specific requirements.
+- Additional Program Requirements as determined by program (GRE and other test scores, personal statement, letters of recommendation, writing samples, Millers analogies, etc.).
+Please refer to the program’s website or contact the program for additional information.

 Different types of registration holds and how to clear them